The winner of the 2018 Little Rebels Children’s Book Award is The Muslims by Zanib Mian (Sweet Apple Publishers and Muslim Children’s Books)

 Laila Levenson has always been the baby of the family, but now with her older siblings, Mira and Krish, leaving home just as she starts secondary school, everything feels like it’s changing… can the reappearance of Nana Josie’s Protest Book and the spirit it releases in Laila, her friends and her local community, help her find her own voice and discover what she truly believes in?

 A powerful coming-of-age novel in which young people are inspired towards political activism by the prejudices and injustices they see in the world around them.
+Judge Emily Drabble described Tender Earth as “a book that could genuinely inspire young people to go out and protest against social injustices”

 Mr Bunny’s Chocolate Factory by Elys Dolan (OUP)